How to Get Help With Water Bills

 What happens if you don’t pay your water bills?

-As long as you are not a legal entity, the law prevents water companies from disconnecting/restricting your water supply no matter how much money you owe.
+As long as you are not a entity, the law prevents water companies from disconnecting/restricting your water supply no matter how much money you owe.

 As they can’t cut you off, suppliers will do everything in their power to make you pay the bills.
 If you’ve been ignoring your debts for a while, water suppliers will likely send one or more reminder notices, with the final one giving you seven days to pay the bill.
 What's interesting is that even if you did not pay for several bills, the water company will send you separate reminder notices for each bill you owe.